Ajai-3/ArtChain-2025/README.md

 Real-time text chat with inline image support and seamless WebRTC-powered video calling — all without leaving the platform.
 Signaling is handled entirely by the dedicated chat service.

 **Real-Time Bidding**
-Artists and collectors can participate in live auction-style bidding with instant updates powered by Socket.io, ensuring a fair and transparent process.
+Artists and users can participate in live auction-style bidding with instant updates powered by Socket.io, ensuring a fair and transparent process.

-**Artist Identity Verification**
-A structured verification pipeline ensures only legitimate artists can list work, building platform-wide trust for both buyers and creatives.

-**Stripe Escrow & Payouts**
-Integrated Stripe handles fund-locking during active commissions and automated artist payouts upon successful delivery — no manual intervention required.

 **Centralized Observability**
 Loki aggregates container logs from every microservice and feeds them into Grafana dashboards, giving complete visibility into platform health with zero blind spots.